SeLite/SeLite.github.io/JavascriptEssential.md

 ```

 ## By function expression ##
 This applies [function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function).
 It generates [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Closures), functions that can access non-global variables from outside their scope (i.e. from the scope that contains that `function` expression).
-See examples below, at [Isolate the local scope](#isolate-the-local-scope) and [Function intercepts](#function-intercepts).
+See examples below, at [Isolate the local scope](#isolate-the-local-scope) and {{navFunctionIntercepts}}.

 ### Avoid nameless functions ###
 This only applies to definitions by [function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function).
 That's useful for adding/defining functions